Azure Security Risks & Mitigation Steps

 Wiz Experts Team

-Managing Azure security risks involves several crucial aspects, such as implementing the correct identity access management (IAM) permissions, finding and eliminating misconfigurations, protecting data, and ensuring the security of containerized and serverless applications.
-This article offers an extensive examination of Azure environments’ most pressing security risks along with suggested approaches for effectively mitigating these challenges.
-Let’s jump right in.
+Managing these risks involves implementing proper identity access management (IAM) permissions, eliminating misconfigurations, protecting data, and securing containerized and serverless applications.
+This article examines Azure's most pressing security risks and provides actionable approaches for effectively mitigating these challenges.

 Top Azure security risks